 Once the setup is complete, the installer will take you to the ownCloud login page.
 Log in with your username and password you just created in the previous step.

 Alternately you can also download the ownCloud clients to sync the documents across your devices.

-The home page will look like below; you can start uploading the contents using “+ sign” button.
+The home page of ownCloud will look like below.
+You can upload your documents and files using “+ sign” button.

 Yoy may get the below error, If you have changed an IP address of ownCloud server or the domain name you use to access the ownCloud.

 You are accessing the server from an untrusted domain.
 Please contact your administrator.
 If you are an administrator of this instance, configure the "trusted_domains" setting in config/config.php.
 An example configuration is provided in config/config.sample.php.

 To resolve the issue, modify the config/config.php file.